SiteShadow

 Language Analyzer status Taint status Primary evidence Evidence boundary

-JavaScriptFullH10 taint + rulesMultiLang, heuristics, AI-security, React XSS special casesFull for represented cases; JSX and template-parser edge cases continue to expand.
+JavaScriptFullSource-to-sink taint + rulesMultiLang, heuristics, AI-security, React XSS special cases, SecBench.js represented package-CVE checksFull for represented cases; JSX, template-parser, and additional upstream package-CVE classes continue to expand.

 TypeScriptFullVia JavaScript analyzer + rulesAI-security and JS-family rule coverageFull through the JavaScript-family analyzer; deeper type-aware framework modeling is ongoing.